Prunus huantensis

-Prunus huantensis is a South American tree native to mountain forests of Peru, Ecuador, and Colombia.
-It may be a synonym of Prunus brittoniana.
+Prunus huantensis is a South American species of tree found in montane forests.

 Description

 It is a shrub or tree up to 27 m tall, with brown lenticellate branchlets.
-The leaves are 6.5-17 cm long, 3.5-7 cm wide; ovate, with a rounded base; rigid, coriaceous; shortly denticulate.
-Flowers arranged in an elongated raceme up to 17 cm long; sepals 1 mm long; petals up to 3 mm long.
-The fruits are black, spherical, up to 1.9 cm wide.
+The leaves are 6.5-17 cm long and 3.5-7 cm wide.
+They are ovate with a rounded base, rigid but leathery, and finely toothed.

+The flowers are arranged in an elongated raceme up to 17 cm long.
+The sepals are 1 mm long and the petals up to 3 mm.
+The fruits are black, spherical, and up to 1.9 cm wide.

+Taxonomy

+Prunus huantensis may be a synonym of Prunus brittoniana.